coolwonny/Project-Catalogue/Nanodegrees.md

     - [Multivariate Exploration of Data](https://github.com/iDataist/Multivariate-Exploration-of-Data): Use encodings, plot matrices and feature engineering to depict data

-    - [Explainatory Visualization](https://github.com/iDataist/Explainatory-Visualization): Choose the best plot type, encodings, and annotations to polish your plots
+    - [Explainatory Visualization](https://github.com/iDataist/Explainatory-Visualization): Choose the best plot type, encodings, and annotations to polish the plots

 <a id='2'></a>
 ## Data Engineering Nanodegree